-If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent how to vote your shares, your broker, bank or other agent may still be able to vote your shares in its discretion.
+If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other nominee how to vote your shares, your broker, bank or other nominee may still be able to vote your shares in its discretion.
 In this regard, under the rules of the New York Stock Exchange ("NYSE"), brokers, banks and other securities intermediaries that are subject to NYSE rules may use their discretion to vote your "uninstructed" shares with respect to matters considered to be "routine" under NYSE rules, but not with respect to "non-routine" matters.
-In this regard, Proposal No. 1, the election of directors, No. 3, the approval, on a non-binding advisory basis, of our executive compensation, and No. 4, approval, on a non-binding advisory basis, of the frequency of future stockholder advisory votes to approve our executive compensation, are considered to be "non-routine" under NYSE rules, meaning that your broker may not vote your shares on those proposals in the absence of your voting instructions.
-However, Proposal No. 2, the ratification of an independent registered accounting firm, is considered to be a "routine" matter under NYSE rules meaning that if you do not return voting instructions to your broker by its deadline, your shares may be voted by your broker, bank or other agent in its discretion on Proposal No. 2.
+In this regard, Proposal No. 1, the election of directors, and Proposal No. 3, the approval, on a non-binding advisory basis, of our executive compensation, are considered to be "non-routine" under NYSE rules, meaning that your broker may not vote your shares on those proposals in the absence of your voting instructions.
+However, Proposal No. 2, the ratification of an independent registered accounting firm, is considered to be a "routine" matter under NYSE rules, meaning that if you do not return voting instructions to your broker, bank or other nominee by its deadline, your shares may be voted by your broker, bank or other nominee in its discretion.